lippirk/sitegen/edi_diss/sampling-asym-logistic-model/index.md

 ---
-title: (wip) Asymmetric logistic exponent measure
+title: Sampling from an asymmetric logistic model
 date: 2022-06-07
 katex: true
 ---